Creating Custom Checks

 generated_test = okareo.generate_check(generate_request).generated_code

-Uploading checks
+Uploading code checks

 - Typescript